-This application form is to be used to seek approval from one of the three University Ethics Committees (BAHSS; PSYSOC & STEMH).
-Where this document refers to 'Ethics Committee' this denotes BAHSS; PSYSOC & STEMH.
-These Ethics Committees deal with all staff and postgraduate research student project.
-Taught (undergraduate and MSc dissertation projects) will normally be dealt with via School process / committee.
+This application form is to be used to seek approval from one of the three University Ethics Review Panels (BAHSS; PSYSOC & STEMH).
+Where this document refers to 'Ethics Review Panel' this denotes BAHSS; PSYSOC & STEMH.
+These Ethics Review Panels deal with all staff and postgraduate research student project.
+Taught (undergraduate and MSc dissertation projects) will normally be dealt with via School/Faculty process / committee.

 If you are unsure whether your activity requires ethical approval please complete a UCLan Ethics Checklist.
 If the proposed activity involves animals, you should not use this form.
-Please contact the Research Development and Support Team within Research & Innovation Office - roffice@uclan.ac.uk - for further details.
+Please contact the Ethics and Integrity Unit within Research Services - EthicsInfo@uclan.ac.uk - for further details.